martinpihrt/OSPy-plugins/plugins/email_notifications/README.md

   If there is no Internet connection, save and send it later.

 * Status:
   Status window from the plugin.

+This extension also sends some statuses from other extensions (if they are installed on the system).
+For example temperature, flow...

 Example recieve E-mail
 -----------